pluralsh/documentation/pages/adding-new-application/index.md

 The `plural` directory contains the artifact's packaging information (`plural/recipes`), metadata (`plural/tags` and `plural/icons`), and application specific instructions (`plural/docs` and `plural/notes.tpl`).
 On the top-level directory of each artifact you'll also find a`repository.yaml`.

-The `repository.yaml` and recipe YAMLs are of particular importance and integral part of Plural's artifact packaging format.
+The `repository.yaml` and recipe YAMLs are an integral part of Plural's artifact packaging format.

 `repository.yaml`:
-The metadata in this file informs the Plural API about the application this artifact encapsulates.
-From its name, category and description, over where it can find the icon and docs to display in the marketplace, over the notes template to prompt after installation, to upstream repositories and homepage if applicable.

-`oauthSettings` specifies the URI format for the OIDC callback address and informs the Plural API how to setup the OIDC endpoint for your application if you use it.
-Behind the scenes, every `plural bundle install` triggers the OIDC client creation, so you can use your Plural user to access an applications frontend.

 ```yaml
 name: dagster
 description: A data orchestration platform for the development, production, and observation of data assets.